-but its focus is less on counting points, more on counting shape.
-If you can work their hands.
+This series is also on counting the hand but its focus is less on counting points, more on counting shape.
+If you can work out your opponents' distributions you can often discover remarkable details about their hands.

-a vital missing Queen.
+Hand 1 is a case in point.
+You need to locate a vital missing Queen.
 Who has it?